-Dmexco 2017 is just around the corner, which means digital marketers, publishers, and ad tech professionals are gearing up to attend, learn, and foster business relationships at the premiere European digital advertising conference.
+Dmexco 2017 is just around the corner, which means digital marketers, publishers, and ad tech professionals are gearing up to attend, learn, and foster business relationships at the premier European digital advertising conference.
 This year’s conference is the biggest yet and will feature 1,013 exhibitors, 50,700 visitors, and over 570 industry thought leaders speaking during 250+ program hours.

 If you’ve attended in the past, you know that if there’s one place you can take in the pulse of the digital advertising industry, it’s Dmexco.